Skip to Content

 • Turn off furnaces, hot water heaters, ventilation and air conditioners

-• Seal cracks or openings around the safe room's doorway with wide tape and a rolled-up damp towel at the base of the door
+• Seal cracks or openings around windows and doors with tape and damp towels

 All-clear announcement

-An all-clear announcement will be made via media outlets and/or emergency responders who may come door-to-door.
-An all-clear will only be made if the danger has passed and there is no longer a risk to human life.
+An all-clear announcement will be made via media outlets and emergency responders who may come door-to-door when a danger has passed and there is no longer a risk to life safety.
+An all-clear may be issued and lead into an evacuation alert or order, depending on the situation.

 What to do after an evacuation